jenkinsci/jenkinsfile-runner/README.md

 Finished: SUCCESS
 ```

 The exit code reflects the result of the build.
+The `test` directory of this workspace includes a very simple
+example of Jenkinsfile that can be used to demo Jenkinsfile Runner.